 Lastly downstairs, the newly glazed garage and workshop field a jaw-dropping panoramic scene – a truly inspiring place to tinker.
 Visually warm and free from glare, it further reflects how strategically updating an existing property, using the right materials, can completely transform its style, appeal and value.

-We look to both the immediate and broader landscapes for cues on how to preserve, regenerate and create a natural environment setting for each of our projects.
-It’s why we often introduce building elements, like courtyards and skylights, for example, to connect to the external environment and surrounding skyscapes.
-We also use passive solar design principles to reduce costs and be kinder to the Earth.
+We draw inspiration from both immediate and broader landscapes to create natural environment settings for each project.
+By incorporating elements like courtyards and skylights, we aim to connect the internal spaces with the external environment and surrounding skyscapes.
+Utilizing passive solar design principles, we strive to reduce costs and demonstrate our commitment to environmental sustainability.